 The goal of West Fargo Hockey Association Compliance is to receive your compliance concern and thoroughly investigate.
+Please do not hesitate to bring things to our attention.
 Our process and procedures are designed to resolve concerns in a timely manner while respecting the importance of conducting a thorough review of the circumstances.

 Thank you for making us aware of your concerns and please be prepared to expand on these concerns when contacted by one of our compliance committee members.
 The West Fargo Hockey Association has the right to make executive decisions regarding but not limited to; WFHA, NDAHA, and USA Hockey regulations, personal improvement plans, suspensions, coaching, programming, and overall function or structure of hockey operations.

-Voting Officer - James Cailao - WFHA Board Member - Legal Counsel
+Voting Officer - James Cailao - WFHA Member - Legal Counsel

-Voting Officer - Brad Saville - WFHA Member - ND Juvenile Court Officer
+Voting Officer - Scott Haider - WFHA Member - Attorney

 Voting Officer - Ross Renner - No ties to WFHA - Retired Law Enforcement